Kinae/k-rabbitmq-cdr/README.md

 - Buffered sequential: one consumer consumes all messages first and push them in a FIFO java.util.Queue then consume this Queue to push into the target
 - Buffered parallel: same as the sequential but multiple producers consume the Queue at the same time.

-It really depends of your source and target but for exemple, if you consume from a RabbitMQ queue and you want to push in a AWS S3 Bucket, you should use the Buffered parallel mode.
+It really depends on your source and target but for example, if you consume from a RabbitMQ queue and you want to push in a AWS S3 Bucket, you should use the Buffered parallel mode.
 Since loading from RabbitMQ is really fast, you want more threads to push into the bucket as fast as possible.

 I am also using it for integration testing by creating a test case (ie: a message) that will be dynamically loaded.

 Since we can not afford to use all new technologies instantly, I wanted to try and learn by myself.
-If you find mistakes or bad practices, feel free to point them so I can learn.
+If you find mistakes or bad practices, feel free to point them, so I can learn.

 New technologies used for me are Gradle (instead of the good Maven), testcontainer (just awesome !) and AssertJ.